Gut Bossigt

 How long should I spend visiting?

-A typical visit to Gut Bossigt may take around two hours, allowing time to explore the grounds and appreciate the architecture.
+A visit to Gut Bossigt typically takes about 2 hours, allowing time to explore the architecture and surroundings.

 Is photography allowed?